Lai Tay script: Characteristics

 The script is written vertically from top to bottom and horizontally from right to left on the model of Chinese writing.
-This innovation, which is unique in southeast Asia, is very well explained by the influence of Chinese writing; Tai scholars who found it more convenient, when translating between Tai and Chinese, to adopt the same writing direction for both scripts.
+This innovation, which is unique in southeast Asia, is very well explained by the influence of Chinese writing; Tai scholars found it more convenient, when translating between Tai and Chinese, to adopt the same writing direction for both scripts.
 The outline of the Lai Tay script is very different from the neighboring scripts and the old type which served as a model for the verticalized type is no longer known.

 The Lai Tay script does not contain any tone markers.
 The script is mostly written without any punctuation marks, but they might be found in some manuscripts, where they are the same as traditional Chinese punctuation marks.
 The script does not contain any numerals, and numbers were traditionally spelled out.

 Usage

 The Lai Tay script is now out of common use, but there are enough manuscripts to allow linguistic study.
 Some very old Tai Yo scholars can still read the manuscripts.
 Manuscripts are preserved in both private and in personal collections.
 The script is now being taught and studied by the Tai Yo community, with the support of the local government and teachers.